 Display WordPress Gallery Captions in a Splide Slide

-If you're using the Advanced Views Pro plugin, you can create beautiful sliders using Splide and display each image’s built-in WordPress caption below the image.
-This guide shows you how to set that u
+If you're using Advanced Views Pro, you can create beautiful sliders using Splide and display each image’s built-in WordPress caption below the image.

 What You’ll Need